teddygroves/teddygroves.github.io/content/posts/data_fetching.md

 ## Conclusion

-So, that was how I fetched goe data from skatingscores.
-I hope you found it useful.
+So, that was how I fetched some skating data from skatingscores.

 The next post in this series will get started with analysing this data.
 Until then goodbye and happy scraping!